<BGSOUND SRC="http://www.allanfurtado.com/Wavefiles/greengreengrassTJones.wav">

 Miss Tot And A Camera Shy SP4 Bill Hahn Me Wally San After A Hard Day At The PX

 This concludes the first page of David McNaught's photos.
 Please check back later.
 I will be adding more pages with photos from David.
 Thank you David for sending in all the photos and info.
-Although David and I were at Camp Camelot for about nine months of the same time, we never met then, but now we have.
+Although David and I were at Camp Camelot for about nine months at the same time, we never met then, but now we have.

 David And I At The 2004 Long Binh Vietnam Veterans Reunion in Pigeon Forge, TN - July 1, 2004 - 36 Years Later